UnknownAzzwipe/awesome-pwa/README.md

 _Source:_ [Google Developers - Progressive Web Apps](https://developers.google.com/web/progressive-web-apps/)

 ## Notes
 > This fork is maintained by an amateur.
-I am hoping to develop skills in development by looking over experienced programmers code, and possibly gaining some of that experience in my time developing those skills.
+I am hoping to develop skills in development by looking over experienced programmers' code, and possibly gaining some of that experience in my time developing those skills.

 ## Table of contents